vectordotdev/vector/docs/tutorials/lognamespacing.md

 ### Source Metadata

 Other fields that describe the event - but are not the actual data for the event should go into the source metadata.
-Examples of source metadata are
+Examples of source metadata are:

 - The Kafka topic when pulling from a Kafka stream.
 - Severity and Facility fields from a Syslog message.